 The Sura 5 verse 48 states:

-In this verse the principle of the continuity of the divine message to all the prophets is repeated with the acknowledgement that differences of opinions would continue to exist as people would always act on the basis of their ethnic, cultural or even religious interests without identifying with the larger interests of humanity.
+In this verse, the principle of the continuity of the divine message to all the prophets is repeated with the acknowledgment that differences of opinions would continue to exist as people would always act on the basis of their ethnic, cultural or even religious interests without identifying with the larger interests of humanity.
 The Qur'an affirms the principle of freedom in making a choice.
 It reminds human through the Prophet that God sent them a Book based on truth.
 The book confirms and subsumes the true teachings of the earlier Books.
-People should judge among them according to what Allah has revealed and should not follow their desires, which make them deviate from the truth.
-People might ask when Allah's guidance sent to all the Anbia was the same (and differences were created subsequently by their followers) why did Allah not compel the latter to follow His guidance?
-The answer is that doing so would have been against Allah's plan according to which freedom of the will has been given to human beings.
-Moral responsibility for all actions derives from this freedom, moreover this gives them the greatest incentive to do good deeds, so, believers, are advised to hurry in doing good deeds, the result of which will come about according to divine laws.
-When the Divine Day of Judgment is established the differences and variations created by the followers of the earlier Anbia will become manifest.
+People should judge

-The argument based on Shariah guidance is that when feel accountable to a higher, neutral and objective authority, i.e. God, Almighty and when they view all His creation as equal without discriminating among them, the laws they would adopt would benefit all human beings.
+The argument based on Shariah guidance is that when feeling accountable to a higher, neutral and objective authority, i.e. God, Almighty and when they view His creation as equal without discriminating among them, the laws they would adopt would benefit all human beings.

-For instance the Shariah declares that God has bestowed dignity to human beings.
-Thus the responsibility of all those who claim to be guided by Shariah must ensure that practices, customs, ideologies and laws that deny dignity to human beings must be eliminated.
-According to Shariah, people rule themselves on the basis of declared laws approved through a process.
+For instance, the Shariah declares that God has bestowed the dignity of human beings.
+Thus the responsibility of all those who claim to be guided by Shariah must ensure that practices, customs, ideologies, and laws that deny dignity to human beings must be eliminated.
+According to Shariah,

 Nowhere does the Shariah as defined in the Qur'an demands Muslims to convert people to their way of thinking.
 Nowhere does it say that if people reject their ideas, they should be confronted violently.